gonzmg88/obfkrr/README.md

-# Optimized Basis Functions for Kernel Ridge Regression
+# Optimizing Kernel Ridge Regression for Remote Sensing Problems
-Demo of the method for optimized basis fuctions for kernel ridge regression.
+Demo of the method presented in Optimizing KRR for Remote Sensing Problems IGARSS 2018

-See `sin_example.ipynb` for a practical demo.
+See `toy_example.ipynb` for a practical demo.

 ### Requirements
 Code is tested with:
 * `python 3.5`
 * `numpy`
-* `keras` 2.0 (specifically with `theano` 0.9 backend but prepared to run with `tensorflow` too).
+* `keras` 2.0 with `tensorflow` backend.